Grasslands

 In context to the wider ecology

-The Grasslands play an important role in supporting responsive and adaptable practice within the broader field.
-This terrain allows practitioners to readily respond to shifting needs and contexts, and helps ensure continuity of care across diverse settings and roles.
-With continued adaptability and flexibility of practitioners, it also has the potential to fill a lot of potholes in the system.
+The Grasslands plays an important role in supporting responsive and adaptable practice within the broader field.
+This terrain calls for practitioners to readily respond to shifting needs and contexts, and helps ensure continuity of care across diverse settings and roles.
+When populated by practitioners who are adaptable and flexible, it also has the potential to fill many potential potholes in the system.

 Species commonly found in the Grasslands